w4l1dcode/GoPersist/README.md

 ```

 ## Contributing
 Feel free to contribute to this project by opening issues or submitting pull requests.
-For more information on how to contribute, please refer to the CONTRIBUTING.md file in the repository.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.